Refresh your home for less with these Memorial Day 2023 furniture deals | CNN Underscored

 Allform

-Shop Allform’s Memorial Day sale and score 20% off sitewide (along with free non-contact delivery) with the code MDS20 during the brand’s biggest sale of the year.
-Allform is known for its high-quality and sustainable modular designs that are made-in-America.
+Shop Allform’s Memorial Day sale and score 20% off sitewide (along with free no-contact delivery) with the code MDS20 during the brand’s biggest sale of the year.
+Allform is known for its high-quality and sustainable modular designs that are made in America.

 This modular design is also an Allform bestseller.
 Not only does this four-seater come with a 100-day trial, like the rest of Allform’s furniture, but also it has a movable chaise that can go on either side.